socketry/async-http/readme.md

   - [async-websocket](https://github.com/socketry/async-websocket) — Asynchronous client and server websockets.
   - [async-rest](https://github.com/socketry/async-rest) — A RESTful resource layer built on top of `async-http`.
   - [async-http-faraday](https://github.com/socketry/async-http-faraday) — A faraday adapter to use `async-http`.

+### Developer Certificate of Origin

+In order to protect users of this project, we require all contributors to comply with the [Developer Certificate of Origin](https://developercertificate.org/).
+This ensures that all contributions are properly licensed and attributed.

+### Community Guidelines

+This project is best served by a collaborative and respectful environment.
+Treat each other professionally, respect differing viewpoints, and engage constructively.
+Harassment, discrimination, or harmful behavior is not tolerated.
+Communicate clearly, listen actively, and support one another.
+If any issues arise, please inform the project maintainers.